 - visits to offbeat destinations such as Georgia, Azerbaijan, Armenia, Zimbabwe, Iran, Iraq, Tajikistan, Uzbekistan, Kyrgyzstan, Mongolia, Sudan, Ethiopia, Bangladesh, Pakistan, Sierra Leone, Liberia, Ivory Coast etc.

 - long-term travel

 - solo travel

-- outdoor activities such as hiking, trekking and camping
+- outdoor activities such as hiking, mountaineering, and camping

-- surfing (recently discovered, still at beginner level though)
+- surfing (recently discovered, still at beginner level) & kitesurfing

 Oh, and I love karaoke (this might be due to my Korean roots)!
 And mountain lakes!